-Any companies contracting services to the Trust must sign a confidentiality agreement, coupled with line manager authorisation and countersigned by the Information Asset Owner in the Trust, to confirm that their staff have undertaken mandatory Information Governance training, read and understand the Trust's Data Protection, Confidentiality and Disclosure and Information Security policies and accept their responsibility to maintain confidentiality.
+Third parties contracting services to the Trust must sign a confidentiality agreement, countersigned by the Information Asset Owner.
+This ensures that their employees undertake annual data security awareness training, have read and understood our data protection and confidentiality policy and accept their personal responsibility to maintain confidentiality at all times.

-Managers or health professionals who are responsible for any seconded / work experience placement should ensure that all students understand and comply with Trust Data Protection, Confidentiality and Disclosure policy and procedure.
+Managers and health professionals who are responsible for any seconded / work experience placement should ensure that all students have read and understood our data protection and confidentiality policy and accept their personal responsibility to always maintain confidentiality.